Three people injured in car crash in South Waikato

 Northern fire communications shift manager Colin Underwood said one of the trio was extricated from the car and firefighters also stayed on to help paramedics.

-A helicopter was also sent to the area, but it is understood St John took all three people to hospital via ambulance.
+A helicopter was also sent to the area from Taupō, but it is understood St John took all three people to hospital via ambulance.

+A tow truck removed the car and cleared the road just before 4am.

-The crash site is about half an hour away from where eight people were killed in one of the country's most horrific crashes - on State Highway 1 near Ohakuri Rd, also in Ātiamuri.
+The crash site close to where eight people were killed in one of the country's most horrific crashes - on State Highway 1 near Ohakuri Rd, in Ātiamuri.

 A 9-year-old boy was the sole survivor.